mutantstandard/forc/readme.md

 I'm still learning how to encode fonts, so these will quickly clear up as time goes on.

-- Currently only SVGinOT and sbix formats have been tested working.
+- Currently only sbix output has been tested working.
-- Currently all of the formats are only considered valid and work in macOS 10.14 and iOS 12.
+- Currently all of the formats are only considered valid in macOS 10.14 and iOS 12.
-- Metrics between SVGinOT and sbix are not consistent.
+- Metrics are not consistent across formats.
 - I can't get consistent or usable metrics in vertical writing orientation.
-- Ligatures don't work yet
+- Ligatures aren't supported yet.
 - VS16 support has not yet been implemented.